One of the most important things for families to consider when buying or adopting a husky is, are huskies good with kids and young children?

 Most huskies are good with babies, and the breed is known for adapting quickly to newborns and new presences in the family.
 It should go without saying, however, that young children should always be supervised when around any breed of dog.

 Huskies tend to be very affectionate towards small children and even strangers.
-As they are very sociable animals that enjoy being around people, they generally love youngsters and pair well with kids of all ages.
+As they are very sociable and dramatic animals that enjoy being around people, they generally love youngsters and pair well with kids of all ages.

 Take a look at this video of a husky and baby getting along great: